konahart/Stranger-Things-SparkCore/_posts/2016-11-19-setup-instructions.md

 As for hanging the lights themselves, I initially planned to use some Command hooks.
 However, once I started using painters tape to  "prototype" where the hooks should go, I found that this had the right slapdash look by itself.

 ## Step 4: Associate letters with numbers
 This and cutting out the letters are tied for the dubious title of "most tedious task."
 Essentially, you have to let the software know which LED it should illuminate when you want a particular letter.
-I'm working on adding tools to make this part less annoying, but if you have suggestions, do not hesitate to contact me!
+I am working on adding tools to make this part less annoying, but if you have suggestions, do not hesitate to contact me!

 ### Provide your device id and access token
 In order to take control of your lights, you must provide your device id and access token.
 You can use any of the *webControl* scripts provided (.html, .js, or .sh).
 Just save them on your machine and edit the text so that "your-device-ID-goes-here" is replaced with your [Device ID](https://docs.particle.io/guide/getting-started/build/photon/#account-information) and "your-access-token-goes-here" is replaced with your [Access Token](https://docs.particle.io/guide/getting-started/build/photon/#web-ide).